PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-09 17:13:30
+Last updated: 2024-04-09 17:14:06
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White